The Best Home Coffee Roasters for the Burgeoning Roastmaster

 The Behmor is one of the grand old men of home coffee roasting.
 There are some GREAT things to say about it but also some more negative ones.

 It has an enormous capacity for a home roasting device with up to 1 pound per batch, which is the most appealing thing about it.
 With this model, you’ll be self-reliant when it comes to freshly roasted beans!

 However, many customers complain about the design — notably, the safety feature where the roaster shuts off in the middle of the action.
-If you don’t carefully keep an eye on this, your whole batch might be ruined.
+In the event that you don’t cautiously watch out for this, your entire set may be messed up.

 Also, some reviewers complain that it’s hard to get consistent results.